Arriving in Oxford

 Arriving from outside the UK

 For students coming from outside the UK, the University provides a useful guide on finding your way to Oxford.
-You can find this on the main University website (in the section on the right hand side titled ‘related documents’; an updated version for 2020 was published in late August).
+You can find this on the main University website (in the section on the right hand side titled ‘related documents’).

 Because storage space is at a premium, luggage cannot usually be accepted in advance.
 In special cases, however, arrangements can be made, and applications should first be made to the Accommodation Manager (firstname.lastname@example.org).
 If it is agreed to accept luggage in advance, it should be addressed clearly (Your name, St Peter’s College, New Inn Hall Street, Oxford OX1 2DL).